 - Make a plan in case it really happens.

 For example, you might worry that you don’t understand a colleague or client.
-In that case, plan to say this:
+What if they use a word or phrase in English, and you have no idea what it means?!

 I’m not familiar with that expression, can you please rephrase it?